testyourmine/mzm/docs/debug.md

 ### No-clip Mode

 While in-game, holding `L` + `B` and pressing `Start` will enable no-clip mode.
 In this mode, you can freely move around a room without interacting with collision.
 Holding `L` or `R` will let you move twice as fast.
 Pressing `Select` will switch the camera to be unaffected by scrolls and room boundaries.
 Pressing `Start` will turn off no-clip mode.

+### Skip Credits

+Pressing `L` while the credits are playing will skip the credits and go straight to the ending screen.